-At the request of your legislative office, we have reviewed CCS HB 310, making appropriations for the operating and loan program expenses of state government, for certain programs, and to capitalize funds; and making appropriations under art.
+At the request of your legislative office, we have reviewed CCS HB 81 (brf sup maj pfld H) -- making appropriations for the operating and loan program expenses of state government, for certain programs, and to capitalize funds; making supplemental appropriations; making reappropriations; making appropriations under art.
 IX, sec.
 17(c), Constitution of the State of Alaska.
-This bill is otherwise known as the fiscal year 2009 operating budget (beginning on July 1, 2008, and ending on June 30, 2009).
+This bill is otherwise known as the fiscal year 2010 operating budget (beginning on July 1, 2009, and ending on June 30, 2010).
 We review the highlights of the bill below.